survivejs/react-book/manuscript/05_react_and_flux.md

 }
 ```

-In order to make our `NoteStore` aware of possibly existing data, we'll need to tweak our constructor to take it in count.
+To make our `NoteStore` aware of possibly existing data, we'll need to tweak our constructor to take it in count.
 The data might not exist already, though, so we'll still need a default.

 **app/stores/NoteStore.js**